ZeinaElguindi/CoinSave/README.md

 # CoinSave
 Financial Management Tool
-CoinSave is an Excel/VBA developed tool to assist stuents with financial planning.
+CoinSave is an Excel/VBA developed tool to assist students with financial planning.